MattocksJMJ/snake/README.md

 A clone of the classic game snake written in p5.js.
 I have added a couple rudimentary features such as:

-##Features
+## Features

--When food is eaten the new tail will be a randomised shade of green.
+- When food is eaten the new tail will be a randomised shade of green.

 ```Javascript
 randRed = Math.floor((Math.random()*100)+1);